RosterElf Logo

 Risk: Incorrectly assuming termination is "risk-free" during probation.

-Solution: Understand that probation doesn't override discrimination or adverse action protections.
+Solution: Understand that probation doesn't override discrimination or adverse action protections under employment law.

 Forgetting to confirm employment